platform-experience/serviceportal-widget-library/people-card/pe-people-info/Readme.md

 **"Show Call and Chat"** this is a boolean variable, when checked we show chat and call icons, default value here is **true**.

-**"Show Text Below Picture"** this is a boolean variable, when checked we show the name below the picture, default value here is **false**.
+**"Show Text Below Picture"** this is a boolean variable, when checked we show the name below the picture, default value here is
+ **false**.

+ **"Add border color around avatar"** this takes a hex code for color, and adds it as border to img.

 ***